-Picture a school where all children are confident mathematicians, where patient encouragement and support is given to those who need it and where high flyers are constantly challenged and stretched.
+Picture a school where all children are confident mathematicians, where encouragement and support is given and where challenge is not something to be afraid of.
 Picture a school where the children love to solve problems and can draw on their experiences, knowledge and skills to do so.
 Where they enjoy experimenting and can understand the importance of maths in their everyday lives.

 This took place during the National Census Week 2021 and saw the children conducting their own census of the insects, minibeasts and creepy crawlies in their school environment.
 They developed an understanding of why the Census is conducted and explored British Values.
 Each class used storybooks as key routes into Maths and explored a range of concepts in practical ways.